Ronald Dworkin: Career

+After law school, Dworkin was a law clerk to Judge Learned Hand of the United States Court of Appeals for the Second Circuit from 1957 to 1958.
+Hand would later call Dworkin "the law clerk to beat all law clerks", and Dworkin would recall Judge Hand as an enormously influential mentor.

-After clerking for Judge Learned Hand, Dworkin was offered the opportunity to clerk for Justice Felix Frankfurter.
-He turned down the offer and joined Sullivan & Cromwell, a New York City law firm.
-After working at the firm, Dworkin became a Professor of Law at Yale Law School, becoming the holder of the Wesley N. Hohfeld Chair of Jurisprudence.
+While clerking for Hand, Dworkin was offered a clerkship with Justice Felix Frankfurter of the U.S. Supreme Court.
+Dworkin declined the offer, a decision he later called "a very serious mistake."
+He instead joined Sullivan & Cromwell, a New York City law firm, as an associate.

-In 1969, Dworkin was appointed to the Chair of Jurisprudence at Oxford, a position in which he succeeded H.L.A.
-Hart (who remembered Dworkin's Oxford examination and promoted his candidacy) and was elected Fellow of University College, Oxford.
+In 1962, Dworkin left Sullivan & Cromwell and became a professor of law at Yale Law School, becoming the holder of the Wesley N. Hohfeld Chair of Jurisprudence.
+In 1969, he was appointed to the Chair of Jurisprudence at Oxford, a position in which he succeeded H. L. A. Hart (who remembered Dworkin's Oxford examination and promoted his candidacy) and was elected Fellow of University College, Oxford.
 After retiring from Oxford, Dworkin became the Quain Professor of Jurisprudence at University College London, where he later became the Bentham Professor of Jurisprudence.
 He was Frank Henry Sommer Professor of Law at New York University School of Law and professor of philosophy at New York University (NYU), where he taught from the late 1970s.
 He co-taught a colloquium in legal, political, and social philosophy with Thomas Nagel.
 Dworkin had regularly contributed, for several decades, to The New York Review of Books.
 He delivered the Oliver Wendell Holmes Lecture at Harvard, the Storrs Lectures at Yale, the Tanner Lectures on Human Values at Stanford, and the Scribner Lectures at Princeton.
 In June 2011, he joined the professoriate of New College of the Humanities, a private college in London.